 Minimum of 21 credits.
 Elective courses within the major are spread across two specialized tracks: Comparative Perspectives and Thematic Perspectives.
 Majors are required to take a minimum of 9 credit hours under Comparative Perspectives.
 Of these, 6 hours must be taken in a single regional area and at least 3 hours must be taken under the Cross-Regional category.
-Majors are required to take a minimum of 12 credit hours of coursework under Thematic Perspectives.
-Relevant courses taken through study abroad programs may count toward the Thematic Perspectives requirements.
-Also, relevant Drake courses offered on an occasional basis may be considered.
-In all cases, the choice of courses must be made with the approval of the student's academic adviser.
+Majors are also required to take a minimum of 9 credit hours under Thematic Perspectives.
+In consultation with their academic adviser, students are strongly encouraged to select courses under this area that complement one another in some purposeful way.
 The remaining 3 credit hours of the 21 total credit hours may be taken from either Comparative Perspectives OR Thematic Perspectives, at the student’s discretion.
 Credit hours from study abroad may be counted toward these requirements with the approval of a student’s academic adviser.

 Majors are required to complete Politics 192: International Relations Seminar.
 This course is offered each spring and must be taken during the senior year.
 Politics 192 counts as a Senior Capstone under the Drake Curriculum.

 Students also are encouraged, though not required, to study abroad during either their sophomore or junior year.
 Students should consider study-abroad options in consultation with their academic adviser and the study-abroad coordinator.